| A discussion of a financial crisis

 various people were, at enormous expense, carrying it up from

+the river.
 The well then proceeded to dry up again.
 This

 was largely because the spring had failed to restart after the